Skip to content

 The Use of Low Dose Metronidazole to Decrease Postoperative Pain After Endometriosis Surgery

-The Use of Low Dose Metronidazole to Decrease Postoperative Pain After Endometriosis Surgery: a Prospective, Randomized, Placebo-Controlled Trial
+The Use of Low Dose Metronidazole to Decrease Postoperative Pain After Endometriosis Surgery: A Prospective, Randomized, Placebo-Controlled Trial

 Status